Glowing bright: Owner Rich Lawhorn has taken his Humpty Dumpty balloon around the world

-“All the king’s horse and the king’s men couldn’t put Humpty together again.” – Mother Goose.
+“All the king’s horse and all the king’s men couldn’t put Humpty together again.” – Mother Goose

 Since 2015, the Humpty Dumpty balloon — owned by Rich Lawhorn — has been one of the most popular balloons attracting families to Old West Balloon Fest.